-- 6.1 Unless otherwise justified, a decision to shortlist, interview, employ or engage the services of any person will be taken without regard to the applicant's gender, marital status, race, colour, nationality, national or ethnic origins, religion or belief, sexual orientation, age, trade union membership, disability.
-Any person on a prohibited list (children's and/or adults barred list) must not be shortlisted for roles within the respective areas i.e. to which the bar relates and any disclosure containing a caution or conviction should always be discussed with the HR Provider at the appropriate point in the recruitment process. - Where possible, it is recommended that the selection panel be race and gender diverse.
+- 6.1 Unless otherwise justified, a decision to shortlist, interview, employ or engage the services of any person will be taken without regard to the applicant's gender, marital status, race, colour, nationality, national or ethnic origins, religion or belief, sexual orientation, age, trade union membership, disability. - Where possible, it is recommended that the selection panel be race and gender diverse.
 The selection panel should assess the applicants against the JD and PS.
 To ensure a fair process a shortlisting matrix should be completed to identify where applicants have evidenced how they meet the essential criteria for the role.
-Further guidance on shortlisting is available from your HR provider, however a template shortlisting matrix can be found at Appendix 3.
+Further guidance on shortlisting is available from your HR provider, however a template shortlisting matrix can be found at Appendix 3. - 6.3 The School/Academy supports an interview for people with disabilities, care leavers and or veterans if they meet the essential criteria for the role.
+Care leavers and or veterans added.

-- 6.3 It is good practice that any applicant who has declared that they are disabled and who meets all of the essential criteria in the PS, is guaranteed an interview under the Guaranteed Interview Scheme. - 6.4 Shortlisted applicants should be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children, for example: - if they have a criminal history; - whether they are included on a barred list; - whether they are prohibited from teaching; - whether they are prohibited from taking part in the management of an independent school; - information about any criminal offences committed in any country in line with the law as applicable in England and Wales, not the law in their country of origin or where they were convicted; - if they are known to the police and/or children's social care; - have they been disqualified from providing childcare (see paras 245-249); and, - any relevant overseas information. - 6.5 This information should only be requested from applicants who have been shortlisted.
+- 6.4 Shortlisted applicants (only) should be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children, for example: - if they have a criminal history; - whether they are included on a barred list; - whether they are prohibited from teaching; - whether they are prohibited from taking part in the management of an independent school; - information about any criminal offences committed in any country in line with the law as applicable in England and Wales, not the law in their country of origin or where they were convicted; - if they are known to the police and/or children's social care; - have they been disqualified from providing childcare - any relevant overseas information. - 6.5 This information should only be requested from applicants who have been shortlisted.
 The purpose of a self-declaration is so that applicants will have the opportunity to share relevant information and allow this to be discussed and considered at interview before the DBS certificate is received.